palloncino/deploy-app-aws/README.md

 This is an application to keep my works updated and available to the public.<br />
 In this application you can find my portfolio and download it.<br />
-Futhermore there is a form to keep track of monthly expenses, you can login and use it.<br />
-Various artworks made with Adobe Illustrator are also present in the website.<br />
 Other services might be available at this time.<br />

 <br><br>